mothur/mothur.github.io/_wiki/chop.seqs.md

 If you provide a name, group or count file any sequences removed from the fasta file will also be removed from those files.

+### format

+The format parameter is used to indicate whether your sequences are sanger, solexa, illumina1.8+ or illumina, default=illumina1.8+.

 ## Revisions

 -   1.23.0 - fixed an off by one error - if you put numbases=200 the